-You must be enrolled full time to be eligible for College Discovery funds.
+Student are required to be enrolled as full time.
 However, there are exceptions.

-College Discovery Director may give written approval for a student to carry only courses needed for graduation in the student's last semester of enrollment, even if it is less than full time.
+College Discovery Director may give written approval for students to carry only courses needed for graduation in the student's last semester of enrollment, even if it is less than full time and for students who have other extenuating circumstances.